https://www.chefspencil.com

 Cerveja Baden Baden; Photo credit: TripAdvisor

-One of the best hand-crafted beers in Brazil, the Baden Baden brewery in Campos de Jordão is famous for the myriad unique flavors of their beers.
+One of the best hand-crafted beer-makers in Brazil, the Baden Baden brewery in Campos de Jordรฃo is famous for the myriad unique flavors of its beers.

-Beers made from passion fruit, cilantro, orange, cinnamon, berries, chocolate, and regular, high quality malt give those who drink it an amazing sensory experience.
-They cost about 5 times the price of regular beer, but are a great deal for special occasions.
+Beers made from passion fruit, cilantro, orange, cinnamon, berries, chocolate, and premium-quality malt give those who drink it a unique sensory experience.
+They cost about five times the price of regular beer but are perfect for special occasions.
+When you visit Brazil, they’re well worth searching for.

 17. Rabo-de-Galo